thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *It looks like the transformation from $u$ to $u'$ that I'm seeing here is rotation in 2-D and 3-D?*

 That is right.
-Rigourously speaking, rotation preserves the length of $u$ after transformation.
 It can be shown that rotation happens when each vector in the set $ \\{ w_1, w_2, w_3 \\} $ here has length $1$ and any pair of them are perpendicular.
 You can sort of see why this is the case through the above illustrations.
 We'll make this concrete very soon.
-People call such sets "orthonormal", "ortho" stands for orthogonal (perpendicular) and "normal" stands for length of $1$.
+People call such sets "orthonormal", where "ortho" stands for orthogonal and "normal" stands for length of $1$.

 <center><b>5.
 Matrix multiplication</b></center>